 Annie was not an easygoing woman and the plantation housed around 2000 slaves as well as was a lucrative source of income.

-However, Annie could not resist weilding her black magic powers to control the people living near her.
+However, Annie could not resist wielding her black magic powers to control the people living near her.

-Annie lost her husband under mysterous circumstances.
-She later remarried twice however these two men too did not survive and it is commonly believed that Annie was the main cause of these unnatural deaths.
+Annie lost her husband under mysterious circumstances.
+She later remarried twice, however, these two men too did not survive and it is commonly believed that Annie was the main cause of these unnatural deaths.